-In collaboration with atmosfair, Hermes is supporting a holistic aid project in India, encouraging the use of energy-saving cookers to save on CO, and firewood.
+In collaboration with atmosfair, Hermes is supporting a holistic aid project in India, encouraging the use of energy-saving cookers to save on ${\rm CO_2}$ and firewood.
 Reducing smoke emissions is also set to improve the health of the local population.

 In road transport, the key is to combine intelligent tour planning with efficient driving.
 With the help of professional programs, we calculate in advance the best possible route for all delivery tours in 2-man handling.
-HUK deploys telemetrics to encourage this thanks to a mutually rewarding project. its couriers to drive in a manner that saves fuel.
+HUK deploys telemetrics to encourage its couriers to drive in a manner that saves fuel.
 With its own driving schools, HUK in fact goes one step further, not only training their own drivers, but also helping employees from other companies learn a more efficient style of driving.
 In Germany, HTL also offers regular professional driving training through transport partners.